11716084/Matrix/README.md

 # Matrix
 Program that does the following:

-Prints a menu consisting of 4 options.
+1.Prints a menu consisting of 4 options.
 The example shows what the menu should look like.

-Reads the user's choice.
+2.Reads the user's choice.

-Reads all data (matrices, constants) needed to perform the chosen operation.
+3.Reads all data (matrices, constants) needed to perform the chosen operation.
 The example shows the input format in each case.

-Calculates the result and outputs it.
+4.Calculates the result and outputs it.
 The example shows how your output should look like.

-Repeats all these steps.
+5.Repeats all these steps.

 Example